-As if her courage and tenacity wasn’t enough, Nancy and Brooks raised over $1800 for ALS research and she is going to continue to cycle.
+As if her courage and tenacity in achieving this audacious goal wasn’t enough, Nancy and Brooks raised over $1800 for ALS research and she is going to continue to cycle.
 It has been quite the journey for Nancy and one that she will carry with her for the rest of her life.
 Not only am I incredibly proud of her, but I am also inspired by Nancy.
 I hope you are inspired as well and set yourself a Big Hairy Audacious Goal.

 Let me know what it is, so I can cheer you on.